Open Days are an opportunity to answer any questions & find out everything else you need to know about university before you enrol.

 Once you’ve attended an Open Day, decide how you feel about what you’ve seen.

 Love it?
 Great, add it to your list of preferences and start thinking about getting your application ready.

 Hate it?
 That’s OK too, cross that course or uni off your list.

 Still not sure?
 Put it on your maybe list.
 If you don’t fill up all your preferences, then you can come back to these options and reassess them later on.

 Need more info?

 At Study Work Grow we aim to make your life easier, so we’ve done all the research for you.

-Check out out Open Days page, you’ll find online events listed and updated in our events calendar too, or you can download our Open Day Planner with all the universities, events, dates, times and links listed – it’ll be coming out soon.
+Check out out Open Days page, or find online events listed and updated in our events calendar.
+You can also download our Open Day Planner with all the universities, events, dates, times and links listed.

 Have a read of JCU’s FAQ’s about Online Open Days to get an idea of what you can expect from attending virtual events like these.